-Serving and filing: You must serve and file your brief in the appellate division by the deadline the court set in the notice it sent you, which is usually 30 days after the record is filed in the appellate division or 60 days from the date the appellant chooses to proceed with no reporter's transcript under rule 8.845.
+Serving and filing: You must serve and file your brief in the appellate division by the deadline the court set in the notice it sent you, which is usually 30 days after the record is filed in the appellate division.
 "Serve and file" means that you must:

 - Have somebody over 18 years old mail, deliver, or electronically send ("serve") the brief to the other parties in the way required by law.
 If the brief is mailed or personally delivered, it must be by someone who is not a party to the case-so not you. - Make a record that the brief has been served.
 This record is called a "proof of service."
 Proof of Service (Appellate Division) (form APP-109) or Proof of Electronic Service (Appellate Division) (form APP-109E) can be used to make this record.
-The proof of service must show who served the brief, who was served with the brief, how the brief was served (by mail, in person, or electronically), and the date the brief was served.

-- File the original brief and the proof of service with the appellate division.
+The proof of service must show who served the brief, who was served with the brief, how the brief was served (by mail, in person, or electronically), and the date the brief was served. - File the original brief and the proof of service with the appellate division.
 You should make a copy of the brief you are planning to file for your own records before you file it with the court.
-It is a good idea to bring or mail an extra copy of the brief to the clerk when you file your original and ask the clerk to stamp this copy to show that the original has been filed. - Note: If a party chooses to prepare an appendix of the documents filed in the trial court instead of designating a clerk's transcript, the appellant's appendix or a joint appendix must be served and filed before or together with the appellant's opening brief.
+It is a good idea to bring or mail an extra copy of the brief to the clerk when you file your original and ask the clerk to stamp this copy to show that the original has been filed.

-You can get more information about how to serve court papers and proof of service from What Is Proof of Service? (form APP-109-INFO) and on the Self-Help Guide to the California Courts at www.courts.ca.gov/selfhelp-serving.htm.
+You can get more information about how to serve court papers and proof of service from What Is Proof of Service? (form APP-109-INFO) and on the California Courts Online Self-Help Center at www.courts.ca.gov/selfhelp-serving.htm.

 You and the other parties can agree (stipulate) to extend the time for filing this brief by up to 30 days (see rule 8.882(b) for requirements for these agreements).
 You can also ask the court to extend the time for filing this brief if you can show good cause for an extension (see rule 8.811(b) for a list of the factors the court will consider in deciding whether there is good cause for an extension).
-You can use Application for Extension of Time to File Brief-Limited Civil Case (form APP-106) to ask the court for an extension.
+You can use Application for Extension of Time to File Brief (Limited Civil Case) (form APP-106) to ask the court for an extension.